ronna-s/go-ood/README.md

 ## More Theory

 ### Emerging patterns:
-1. Constructing complex objects with no constructors and overloading [Functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis)
+1. Constructing complex objects with no constructors (or overloading) [Functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis)
 2. Default variables, exported variables, overrideable and otherwise [net/http](https://pkg.go.dev/net/http) also in this repo - the `pnp.Rand` function

 ```go